Entity Matching

 • Custom similarity measures for industry-specific data

-Stage 3: Human-in-the-Loop Validation
+Stage 3: The Validation & Learning Agent

 Measuring What Matters: From Black Box to Transparent Accuracy